cirediatpl/fluz-coding-challenge/README.md

 ## Description

-This coding challenge solution completed uses React, JS, HTML, and CSS in order to replicate the carousel section of the Fluz homepage found on [https://fluz.app/](https://fluz.app/) using assets provided by the company.
+This coding challenge solution uses React, JS, HTML, and CSS in order to replicate the carousel section of the Fluz homepage found on [https://fluz.app/](https://fluz.app/) using assets provided by the company.
 The front-end results contain basic responsive/mobile optimization.

 Please feel free to contact me at peternhwang@gmail.com if you have any suggestions, comments, or concerns.